 Students who have failed coursework will be required to repeat or remediate the class/course which they failed.
-Students repeating a course(s) will be held financially responsible for extra classes attended at CNI College.
-A contract addendum will be completed by the program director, submitted to financial aid for new financial obligations to be calculated, and reviewed with the student when a repeat is necessary.
+A contract addendum will be completed by the program director.

 DROPS

 CNI College reserves the right to drop students who fail to comply with academic, attendance, financial and conduct standards of the College.